 While job creation is critical, it is important that large employers follow federal wage and hour laws, as well as laws preventing discrimination.
 One observer suggested that before Georgia lawmakers provide tax subsidies to private companies, they should review how the companies’ treat their employees.

-For more information or if you believe you have suffered any form of employment discrimination or wage and hour violation, please contact the dedicated Georgia employment attorneys at Buckley Beal, LLP for an immediate consultation.
+For more information or if you believe you have suffered any form of employment discrimination or wage and hour violation, please contact the dedicated Georgia employment attorneys at Buckley Beal LLP for an immediate case evaluation.